 Photograph everything.
 Get shots of license plates, road conditions, damage, the interiors of the other cars, police badges and everything else you can see.
 Being the only person able to visually reconstruct the accident scene four months later will give you a towering legal advantage that your Germantown personal injury attorney can put to immediate use.

 Some will advise you to draw close to your insurance company and rely on their goodwill and benevolent concern for your well-being to guide you through your dispute.
 People who live in the real world will tell you to hire an attorney and let them do the talking when it comes to notifying insurance adjusters.
 The driver A and driver B dispute outlined above becomes exponentially easier to navigate when you realize (if you are driver A) your attorney is going straight after driver B's insurance company, not yours.

 If you are not at fault, your counterparty's insurance company is the first stop for the liability train, not yours.
 There is no reason for you to even engage your own insurance company unless there is a legal reason to do so.
 Your Snider & Horner attorney knows this, which is why they will be able to keep you from inadvertently hiking your own premiums for no reason.

 The other thing to remember is it doesn't matter if driver B wants to involve their insurance company or not.
 If necessary, your attorney will file suit to protect your interests.
 That's the whole point of a liability insurance policy.

 The key to avoiding a tangled mess is to be prepared.
 Gather evidence, keep your mouth shut and let your attorney do the talking.
 It's always better to have someone who has actually studied insurance law take charge when arguing with billion-dollar insurance companies.

-If you believe you have a legal claim, especially in a vehicle accident situation where you were not at fault, contact Snider & Horner today at (901) 730-8880 and let us evaluate your situation.
+If you believe you have a legal claim, especially in a car accident situation where you were not at fault, contact Snider & Horner today at (901) 730-8880 and let us evaluate your situation.